Netbeheer-Nederland/cim-to-linkml/README.md

-  You can specify which packages in the UML model to generate schemas from using the `--package` parameter, where you provide the fully qualified package name (e.g. TC57CIM.IEC61970.Base.Core) of each package to select it.
+  You can specify which packages in the UML model to generate schemas from using the `--package` parameter, where you provide the fully qualified package name (e.g. `TC57CIM.IEC61970.Base.Core') of the package to select it.

-  If no packages are specified, the entire CIM will be selected.
+  If the specified package is a leaf package, a single schema file will be generated.

-  By default, a LinkML schema will be generated for each specified package.
-  However, by setting the `--single-schema` flag everything is outputted to a single LinkML schema.
+  If the provided package is a non-leaf package, by default its subpackages are included and a schema file per package is created.
+A single schema file can also be created by passing `--single-schema'.
+Finally, it's possible to ignore all subpackages and create a single schema file just for the specified package alone.
+To achieve this, pass `--ignore-subpackages'.

 Options:
-  -p, --package TEXT     Fully qualified package name. [example:
+  -p, --package TEXT     Fully qualified package name.  [default: TC57CIM] --single-schema        If true, a single schema is created, a schema per
-                         TC57CIM.IEC61970.Base.Core]
-  -s, --single-schema    If false, a schema is generated per package.
-                         Otherwise everything will be outputted to a single schema.
+                         package otherwise.
+  --ignore-subpackages   If passed, all subpackages of the provided package
+                         are ignored, i.e. only the package itself is selected.
   -o, --output-dir PATH  Directory where schemas will be outputted.  [default:
                          schemas]
   --help                 Show this message and exit.